-To actively contribute to creating a diverse and inclusive workplace, DMIRS is committed to increasing the representation of Aboriginal and/or Torres Strait Islander people within the department.
-The Aboriginal Employment Strategy (AES) is an integral part in supporting Aboriginal employment initiatives and provides a cohesive set of actions to attract, appoint and advance Aboriginal people within the department.
+To actively contribute to creating a diverse and inclusive workplace, DMIRS is committed to increasing the representation of Aboriginal people within the department.
+The Aboriginal Employment Strategy (AES) is an integral part in supporting Aboriginal employment initiatives and provides a cohesive set of actions to attract, appoint and progress Aboriginal people within the department.